CLINICAL DATA

-Several clinical studies have taken place into the use of Galafold in different patient populations; these are summarised below.
+Research has been conducted into the use of Galafold in different patient populations; this is summarised below.

 FACETS (Germain et al., 2016)

-A randomised, double-blind, placebo-controlled trial in patients who were naïve to enzyme replacement therapy (ERT) or who had not received ERT for at least 6 months.
+A randomised, double-blind, placebo-controlled trial in patients who were naïve to ERT or who had not received ERT for at least six months.

 67 patients were initially randomised into the study.
 After the start of the trial, the preliminary assay used to identify suitable patients was handed to a GLP-approved external laboratory and all the mutations were re-evaluated.
 Of the 67 initially randomised patients, only 50 met the amenability criteria when the GLP-assay was used.
-All the efficacy data are therefore based on the modified ITT population (mITT), excluding the now non-amenable variants.1 The 50 patients aged 16–74 years with amenable mutations who were naïve to ERT or off ERT for ≥6 months were randomised to six months of Galafold or placebo, after which all patients received Galafold for the next six months followed by an optional 12-month open-label extension (OLE).2,3 Patients could then be enrolled in an additional OLE for continued Galafold treatment.3
+All the efficacy data are therefore based on the mITT, excluding the now non-amenable variants.1 The 50 patients aged 16–74 years with amenable mutations who were naïve to ERT or off ERT for ≥6 months were randomised to six months of Galafold or placebo, after which all patients received Galafold for the next six months followed by an optional 12-month OLE.2,3 Patients could then be enrolled in an additional OLE for continued Galafold treatment.3

 Study endpoints

-- Primary endpoint: percentage of patients with ≥50% reduction in kidney interstitial capillary (KIC) GL-3 inclusions from baseline to month six3
+- Primary endpoint: percentage of patients with ≥50% reduction in KIC GL-3 inclusions from baseline to month six3

 - Secondary objectives: to compare the effect of Galafold with that of placebo on urinary GL-3 levels, renal function, 24-hour urinary protein excretion, and safety and adverse events3